- Impressive battery life

 In our time we put that heart rate tracking to use across a range of activities.
 First off we looked at how the Fenix 6X Pro handles steady heart rate tracking across a consistent activity – in this case, running.

-Heart rate accuracy for running: Fenix 6X (left), Polar Ignite (centre) and chest strap (right)
+Heart rate accuracy for running: Fenix 6X (left), Polar Ignite (center) and chest strap (right)

 With interval training on a treadmill, we found the Fenix 6 Pro appeared to lose a significant amount of accuracy against both the chest strap and the Polar Ignite.
 In the session below it seemed to keep up with the first three spiked intervals, which were at a more gradual intensity, however, as we increased the pace from walking to very fast there appeared to be an issue with tracking the high increase in heart rate.
 We tested this multiple times and found similar readouts on each attempt.

-Heart rate accuracy for interval training: Fenix 6X (left), Polar Ignite (centre) and chest strap (right)
+Heart rate accuracy for interval training: Fenix 6X (left), Polar Ignite (center) and chest strap (right)

 Garmin will always be known as a sports watch first, but it continues to improve its abilities as a smartwatch.